This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a nonruptured AAA diagnosed?

 An AAA is often found when you have a test or exam for another condition.
-If you have risk factors for an AAA, you may need an ultrasound, CT scan, MRI, or angiography.
-These tests can measure the size and location of your AAA.
+Ultrasound, CT scan, MRI, or angiography pictures may be used to measure the size and location of your AAA.

 How is an AAA treated?

 Your AAA may not need treatment.
 Your healthcare provider may monitor the size of your AAA with tests, such as an ultrasound.
 You may be given medicines to prevent the AAA from growing.
-Examples include blood pressure medicine and medicine to lower your cholesterol.
+Examples include medicines to lower your blood pressure or cholesterol level.
 If your AAA gets bigger, starts to leak, or ruptures, you may need any of the following: